 Transfer by network connection

 When connecting your consoles to the same network wirelessly, you can optionally directly link your PS5 and PS4 consoles via Ethernet for faster transfer speeds.
 If both consoles are connected to the router using LAN cables, you don’t need to connect the PlayStation consoles with one.

-When the PS5 console shows the message Prepare for Data Transfer, press and hold the power button on your PS4 console for one second (or until you hear a beep).
-On your PS5 console, select the data you want to transfer.
-In most cases, this will be saved data and any downloaded games you are currently playing.
-Select Start transfer and let the console communicate until the process is finished.
+When your PS5 shows the message Prepare for Data Transfer, press and hold the power button on your PS4 console for one second (or until you hear a beep).
+On your PS5, select the data you want to transfer.
+In most cases, this will be saved data and any downloaded games you’re currently playing.
+Start the transfer and wait until the process is finished.

-Your PS5 console will automatically restart near the end of the data transfer.
-After the console restarts, you’ll find all the games and save files from your PS4 on your PS5.
+Your PS5 console will automatically restart near the end.
+After this, you’ll find all the games and save files from your PS4 on your PS5.

 Transfer by PS cloud server

-If you subscribe to PlayStation Plus, you can take advantage of Sony’s cloud server to store and download saved data.
-This method involves uploading your PS4 data to the cloud server and then downloading the data to your PS5 console.
+If you subscribe to PlayStation Plus, you can take advantage of Sony’s cloud servers to store and download data.
+This method involves uploading your PS4 data to the cloud and then downloading it your PS5.

 On your PS4, navigate to Settings > Application Data Management > Saved Data in System Storage > Upload to Online Storage.
 Select the games and files you’d like to upload and select Yes to overwrite (if necessary).
 You can save up to 100GB of PS4 data, and up to 1,000 saved data files.

-Once your PS4 has finished uploading the data, turn on your PS5 and go to Settings –> Saved Data and Game/App Settings.
-Select Saved Data (PS4) and choose Cloud Storage to see everything you’ve stored in the cloud.
-Select the files and games you want to download and then choose Download to Console Storage.
+Once your PS4 has finished uploading, turn on your PS5 and go to Settings > Saved Data and Game/App Settings.
+Select Saved Data (PS4) and choose Cloud Storage to see everything you’ve stored.
+Select the files and games you want to download, and then choose Download to Console Storage.

 Transfer using an extended storage device